 Pauly recalls his first memory of the Fugees with a smile.
 He was strolling through the university’s student organizations festival when he saw a flyer.

 “It was poorly designed,” he said.
 “I had no idea what it was or what it meant.”

 Despite his confusion, two words jumped out at him: improv and tryouts.
 Pauly auditioned and embarked on what he describes as one of his greatest experiences at Marquette.

 When Pauly remembers back to his first show with the Fugees, he cannot recall what went through his head, but he distinctly remembers what went through his stomach – butterflies.
 He described the show as nerve-wracking, but he also remembers the rush of working with a new group in a new venue.

-“The thrill of live performance and the thrill of not knowing what’s going to happen next is why I love improv,” Pauly said.
+“Excitement, the thrill of live performance and the thrill of not knowing what’s going to happen next is why I love improv,” Pauly said.

 Pauly has stuck with the Fugees since that show.
 Over the years, he has borrowed from multiple sources to keep his comedy evolving.
 Pauly describes his style of comedy as a mixture of real characters, zany cartoon characters, physical and deadpan humor.
 He pulls inspiration from real-life people, like professional comedians or those he observes from people watching.
 He even grabs ideas from cartoons, such as “Spongebob Squarepants.”

 With his experience from the last few years with the Fugees, Pauly has grown in his comedy.
 While he still gets a little nervous before each of the group’s shows, he says he is much more calm when performing.

 Pauly said: “Once a month we put on free shows in Marquette Hall.
 That’s my home field.
 Any time that happens, I get in the zone.
 I’ve done it 100 times before and I know that the people who are coming love us as friends and as an improv troupe.”